WebOfTrustInfo/rwot5-boston/draft-documents/lds-obcap/lds-obcap.md

      // The key Dummy Bot is using in this invocation "grantedKey": "did:example:5e0fe086-3dd7-4b9b-a25f-023a567951a4#key-1",

+     // Finally here's the base64 encoded file as part of the payload "file": "nEOSQ7jbzBNg0Glup/FfeGDDzvLDvgEL36wcNpmbvKDgPy6+...",

      // Finally we sign this object with Dummy Bot's key "signature": {
         "type": "RsaSignature2016",